debugdesuka/R_Pi_4_Fanshim_PWM/README.md

 to check code working

-then enterthis to run stress test
+then enter this to run stress test

 '''
 ./tmux_stress.sh